DTADMI/quest-hunt/README.md

 ### Prerequisites

 - Node.js 20.x (LTS)
-- pnpm 8.x
+- pnpm 10.x
 - Supabase account
-- Mapbox access token (for maps)
+- Optional: Map tiles token (MapTiler/Mapbox) if you plan to use a hosted tiles service with MapLibre

 ### Local Development